-Photographs may be either black and white or color.
+- 1. Photographs may be either black and white or color.
 They may be processed from negatives, slides, or digital cameras and computer manipulation programs.
-Photographs must have been taken since your county fair of the previous year.

-Photographs should be a minimum of 4" x 6".
-Finished size (including mounting/matting) of single photographs should not exceed 11" x 16".
-Exception: Panoramic photos must not exceed 24" in length.

-All photographs must be printed on photographic paper.
+Photographs must have been taken since your county fair of the previous year. - 2.
+Photographs should be a minimum of 5" x7".
+Finished size (including mounting/matting) of single photographs may not exceed 11" x 14".
+Exception: Panoramic photos must not exceed 24" in length. - 3.
+All photographs must be printed on photographic paper and must be mounted and/or matted. - 4.
 Mounted photos can be (a) flush-mounted [no board showing] on mounting board, or (b) with mount borders [window mat or flat mount directly on board].
 Exhibitors may cut their own mounting boards, use ready-cut window mats or have matting done professionally.
 4-Hers are responsible for design decisions such as border, color and size.
-Framed photographs (including floating frames) will not be judged.
-Non-mounted photos may be exhibited in a clear plastic covering.
+Framed photographs (including floating frames) will not be judged. - 5.
+Non-mounted photos may be exhibited in a clear plastic covering. - 6.
 A series is a group of photographs or slides [3 to 5] that are related or tell a step-by-step story.
 Photographs must be mounted together in story order or sequence.
 Slides should be numbered.
-Finished size of individual photographs in a series should not exceed 6" × 8".

-Digitally altered photos should include a copy of the photo before changes.

-Subject matter of photographs must be in good taste and be appropriate for public display in a 4-H setting.

-Photographs depicting unsafe practices or illegal activities will not be displayed.
+Finished size of individual photographs in a series should not exceed 6" x 8". - 7.
+Digitally altered photos should include a copy of the photo before changes. - 8.
+Subject matter of photographs must be in good taste and be appropriate for public display in a 4-H setting. - 9.
+Photographs depicting unsafe practices or illegal activities will not be displayed. - 10.
 Exhibitors must use the Photo Exhibit Label to provide required information for photo exhibits.

 10325 Digital Photography Exhibit - A photo or series of photos submitted electronically, not printed.
 Photos in this class will be submitted, viewed, evaluated, and displayed electronically.
+(Additional rules apply to exhibits going to state fair.)
+Digital Photography Exhibit Special Rules: